MR-GREEN1337/ustadh/README.md

 ## Synchronize avec l ecole button just fetches any new update to schedule
 ## Add feature to professor section: analyze students' performance and weaknesses and into suggestions
 ## Think of int --> uuid

+### May
+Build major AI functionalities and bulk of users interface to present AgentX.